allisonznl/allisonznl.github.io/_posts/2020-11-12-XKCD-dinosaurs.md

 title:  "Dinosaurs and XKCD"
 tag: Applied Math
 featured: true
-featured_image_thumbnail: assets/images/posts/2020/XKCD-dinosaurs/raptors_xkcd.png
+featured_image_thumbnail: assets/images/posts/2020/XKCD-dinosaurs/raptors_xkcd_cropped.png
 featured_image:
 ---

-In this post, I find the solution to a problem found in an XKCD comic involving raptors attacking a human.
+I find the solution to a problem found in an XKCD comic involving raptors attacking a human.
 The goal was to find the optimal action for a human who is surrounded by three raptors positioned in an equilateral triangle.
 The problem appears in an XKCD comic at <https://xkcd.com/135/>.

 <center><img src="assets/images/posts/2020/XKCD-dinosaurs/raptors_xkcd.png" width="400px"></center>